operand/agency/README.md

-The following is a screenshot of a conversation that showcases `DemoAgent`'s ability to understand and intelligently interact with other operators, including running commands on the host, or even chatting with `ChattyAI`.
+The following is a screenshot of a conversation that showcases `DemoAgent`'s ability to understand and intelligently interact with other operators, including running commands on the host, or even chatting with "Chatty".

-Note that my messages are broadcasted in the below conversation, which explains why `"Chatty"` responds to each message as does `"Demo"`.
+Note that my messages are broadcasted in the below conversation, which explains why Chatty responds to each message as does Demo.
 There is an obvious difference in quality, of course.

-Note how `"Demo"` is able to correctly follow each of my instructions.
+Note how Demo is able to correctly follow each of my instructions.
 I also demonstrate the results of rejecting an action and asking him to use a different approach.

-Behind the scenes after I explained my rejection, `"Demo"` used the command `wc -l Dockerfile` which was more appropriate.
+Behind the scenes after I explained my rejection, Demo used the command `wc -l Dockerfile` which was more appropriate.
 And the file indeed has 75 lines.

 <p align="center">
   <img src="https://i.ibb.co/f1GMb5P/Screenshot-2023-06-10-at-11-50-42-PM.png"
        alt="Screenshot-2023-06-10-at-11-50-42-PM" border="0" width=500>
 </p>

 # Hypothetical Examples

-The following examples are not implemented, but are presented to give you additional ideas of ways that `everything` could be used.
+The following examples are not implemented, but are presented to give you additional ideas for ways that `everything` could be used.

 ```python
 Space([